aptech/docs/docs/CR-run.rst

 unless the flag ``-r`` is used.

-If you specify a filename without an extension, GAUSS will first look for a compiled code program (i.e., a *.gcg* file) by that name, then a source code program by that name.
+If you specify a filename without an extension, GAUSS will first look for a compiled code program (i.e., a :file:`.gcg` file) by that name, then a source code program by that name.
 For example, if you enter

 ::